module Data.Set.Coequaliser whereSet coequalisers🔗

 is a bit of a mouthful, we introduce an abbreviation: Since a colimit is

-defined to be a certain universal (co)cone, we call these Coeq-cone
+defined to be a certain universal (co)cone, we call these Coeq-cones.

 private